mydobie/simple-react-redux-app/GETTING_STARTED/Visual_Studio_Code/README.md

 1. Click on the `Configure` button
 1. Select `Prettier ...`

-Now when you make a change and save any `.tsx` fileRepeat the above process for other file types including `.ts` and `.html` files.
+Now when you make a change and save any `.tsx` file, it should format on save.
+Repeat the above process for other file types including `.ts`, `.js` and `.html` files.

 ---